GuillaumeGomez/browser-UI-test/README.md

 #### assert-property-false

 **assert-property-false** command checks that the CSS properties of the element(s) don't have the provided value.
+If the element doesn't exist, the command will fail.
 Examples:

 ```
-// IMPORTANT: "#id > .class" has to exist otherwise the command will fail!
 assert-property-false: ("#id > .class", { "offsetParent": "null" })
 assert-property-false: ("//*[@id='id']/*[@class='class']", { "offsetParent": "null", "clientTop": "10px" })